WordPress/theme-check/readme.txt

 == Changelog ==

-= 20200504.1 =
-* Changes can be found in the changelog.txt file.
+Changes can be found in [the changelog.txt file](https://github.com/WordPress/theme-check/blob/master/changelog.txt).